Acupuncture Tarragindi

 Minimum 4 Year Bachelor Degree48-72-Hour Course

-Practises Holistically – Treats the area affected as well as the wider system that governs that area.
-Based on a system over 2000 years old.Treats the affected area only, in a deliberately painful manner, to force the muscle to release… By beating it into submission.
+A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
+Based on a system that dates back over 2000 years ago.
+Focuses only on treating the area affected in a painful manner by beating the muscle to submission or forcing the it into release.

 Mandatory continuing professional development for registration No continuing professional development required.